ExpositionEngineering/exposition-engineering-show-audio-starter/README.md

 ## 🏁 Introduction

-This project invites you to document and provide the audio for a podcast on the topic of picking an academic major at an undergraduate at an institution like Allegheny College.
+This project invites you to document and provide the audio for a podcast on the topic of picking an academic major at an undergraduate institution like Allegheny College.
 In addition to writing all of the required content in the file [writing/characterization/podcast_audio_identity.md](writing/characterization/podcast_audio_identity.md),